-The amount shown at A Credits that arose in your franking account for the period in this franking account tax return does not necessarily equal the amount shown at J Franking credits item 7 on the Company tax return 2013.
-Amounts at A relate to all the franking credits that arose in the franking account during the period to which this franking account tax return relates.
-By contrast, J item 7 on the company tax return relates only to franking credits that arose because of franked distributions received during the income year.
+The amount shown at for the period in this franking account tax return does not necessarily equal the amount shown at Franking credits item 7 on the Company tax return 2014.
+Amounts at relate to all the franking credits that arose in the franking account during the period to which this franking account tax return relates.
+By contrast, item 7 on the company tax return relates only to franking credits that arose because of franked distributions received during the income year.